spotinst/terraform-provider-spotinst/docs/resources/stateful_node_azure.md

     * `snapshot_ttl_in_hours` - (Optional, Default: 96) Hours to keep the snapshots alive before deletion.
     * `public_ip_should_deallocate` - (Required) Indicates whether to delete the stateful node's public ip resources.
     * `public_ip_ttl_in_hours` - (Optional, Default: 96) Hours to keep the public ip alive before deletion.
+    * `should_deregister_from_lb` - (Optional, Default: true) Indicates whether to deregister the stateful node's VM from any type of load balancer.
+Can be changed to false only when shouldTerminateVms is 'false'.